sp-etx/friendlysam/docs/user-guide.rst

 	>>> my_var * 2 <= 3
 	<LessEqual at 0x...: x * 2 <= 3>

-In this case, we named the ``Variable`` object ``x``.
+In this case, we named the ``Variable`` object ``'x'``.
 This is nothing more than a string attached to the object, and it does not say anything about the identity of the variable.
 In principle you can have several ``Variable`` objects with the same name, but that's really confusing and should not be necessary.

 ::